bitrix24/b24restdocs/api-reference/lists/sections/lists-section-update.md

 >
 > Who can execute the method: any user

 The `lists.section.update` method updates a list section.
-On successful update, the response is `true`, otherwise *Exception*.
+If the item is successfully updated, the response is `true`; otherwise, it returns *Exception*.

 #|
 || **Parameter** | **Description** ||